apollo

 How does the drug interact with D-Viltis 50 Tablet:

-Co-administration of tapentadol and D-Viltis 50 Tablet might raise serotonin hormone levels in the body, affecting the brain and nerve cells.
+The combined use of Sufentanil and D-Viltis 50 Tablet might raise serotonin hormone levels in the body, affecting the brain and nerve cells.
 Increased serotonin hormone can lead to severe side effects.

 How to manage the interaction: